 Third-party reviews play a huge role in building trust in you as a professional photographer on LinkedIn.
 Just imagine that 88% of people admit trusting third-party online reviews as much as personal recommendations.
-Thus, don’t be afraid to ask your clients, colleagues, or other connections to leave a review about your work.
+Thus, don’t be afraid to ask your clients, colleagues, or other connections to leave a review of your work.

 8. Join groups